nryn/ghibli-library/README.md

 [This article](https://dev.to/3vilarthas/vuex-typescript-m4j) from [Andrew Vasilchuk](https://github.com/andrewvasilchuk) helped me find a way to put together typings for the parts of the store that need it, manually.

 Soot sprite svg used as the favicon here came from the [Studio Ghibli Park website](https://ghibli-park.jp/) and is their copyright.
 I will not publish the site with this icon.

+Soot sprite animated webp came from a [tumblr blog](https://fuckyeah-pixels.tumblr.com/post/31686542305) and the copyright is not clear.
+I will not publish the site with this image.